 They’re used to the choice and convenience e-commerce has enabled.
 The option to buy with a single click has made today’s consumers more impulsive, and more likely to buy and return after trying at home.

 Millennials are an important market to crack, and as they gain in influence and purchasing power, getting your brand in the minds of this generation could mean the growing success of your business.
-With FedEx Express, you can offer Millennials next-day delivery in countries across the world and the seamless experience they demand.
+With FedEx Express, you can offer Millennials next-day delivery in countries/territories across the world and the seamless experience they demand.

 Most popular articles